Chevrolet HHR Insurance Rates

 Rates are averaged for all Chevrolet HHR models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Cheap Chevrolet HHR Insurance
+How to Shop for Low Cost Chevrolet HHR Insurance

-Saving money on car insurance not only requires having a good driving record, but also having above-average credit, avoid buying unnecessary coverage, and qualifying for all possible discounts.
-Spend time shopping around every other policy renewal by obtaining price quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from local insurance agencies.
+Saving money on auto insurance takes avoiding accidents and claims, having above-average credit, not filing small claims, and maximizing policy discounts.
+Set aside time to shop around at least once a year by getting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local insurance agencies.

-- Higher risk drivers with a DUI or reckless driving violation may have to pay on average $1,100 more per year to buy Chevrolet HHR insurance
+- Drivers who have several accidents or serious violations may have to pay on average $1,100 more annually to insure a Chevrolet HHR

 - Increasing deductibles could save as much as $225 each year